Kevin Spencer

 Details

-Kevin has written papers and given speeches before several state bar sections, including the Family Law Section of the State Bar of Texas and at legal clinics for Legal Services of North Texas.
+Kevin has written papers and given speeches at Continuing Legal Education Seminars and numerous state bar sections, including the Fiduciary Litigation CLE, the Tarrant County Bar Probate Litigation Seminar, the Family Law Section of the State Bar of Texas.
+Recently, he was invited to speak on estate and trust litigation topics at the prestigious Hawai'i Tax Institute in 2024 (61st Annual) and 2025 (62nd Annual).
 He has authored a number of papers on estate and trust litigation matters, including being twice published in the Texas Tech School of Law Estate Planning and Community Property Law Journal, (1) Good Estate Planning Process: A Panacea for Litigation, 11 Tex.
 Tech Est. Plan. & Com.
 Prop.
 L.J.
 137-150 (February 2019) and (2) Standing and Error Correction in Probate, Tex.
 Tech Est. Plan. & Com.
 Prop.
 L. J., Vol. 10, No. 1 (Summer 2018).

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.